mohamedawnallah/Learning-Bitcoin/mining/README.md

 But what about Mining Pool it is a capcity waste if it's waiting until the unix timestamp's changed ?
+Just change the Block Configurations so miner get transactions from **MEMPOOL** until timestamp gets updated

 # Additional Resources
 [Bitcoin Mining Now Consuming More Electricity](https://powercompare.co.uk/blog/bitcoin-mining-now-consuming-more-electricity/)